NextDesignSolutions/NextJtag/README.md

   (No devices found)
 ```

 Check that your FPGAs are plugged in.
 On Linux, you can do `lsusb` and search for FT4232H or "Future Technology Devices International" (FTDI).
-On Windows, check device manager, and make sure you have gone through the [driver install](#driver-install-windows-only)
+On Windows, check device manager, and make sure you have gone through the [driver install](#driver-install-windows-only).

+If it was previously working on Windows, but devices are not showing up now, then sometimes the FTDI driver gets stuck and prevents NextJTAG from opening deivces.
+You can try running NextJTAG with the experimental `--force_ftd2xx_reload` option to attempt to get it unstuck.
+If that doesn't work, you can try unplugging and plugging the device back in, or rebooting.

 #### Unable to open device (no device name)